Swordbird: Plot

 While Miltin and Aska are away, Turnatt sends his raven spy, Shadow, to destroy the two villages.
 Shadow and his group manage to set the Bluewingle tribe's home ablaze.
 The Bluewingle tribe take refuge with the Sunrise tribe.
 Shadow and his group attempt to light the Sunrise village on fire too, but are attacked by the tribe members and scattered.

-At the White Cap Mountains Aska and Miltin are attacked by a group of Slarkills and Miltin is mortally wounded and slowly dying.
-The two make it to the Waterthorn tribe where Miltin dies and Aska convinces the tribe to aid her tribes against Turnatt.
+At the White Cap Mountains, Aska and Miltin are attacked by a group of Slarkills and Miltin is mortally wounded and slowly dying.
+The two make it to the Waterthorn tribe where Miltin dies and Aska convinces them to aid her tribes against Turnatt.
 The Winterhorn tribe arrives in time to help the Sunrise and Bluewingle tribes and the members of the Flying Willowleaf Theater in their battle against Turnatt and his attacking army.

 Aska manages to summon Swordbird, who quickly kills Turnatt.
 With their leader dead, Turnatt's army leave and the birds of Stone-Run release all those enslaved in Fortress Glooming.
 Two years later, Aska is married to Cody, an old friend of hers, the Sunrise and Bluewingle tribe have formed together as the Stone-Run Forest tribe, and Fortress Glooming has been made into the Stone-Run Library.
 The story ends with Cody and Aska visiting the grave of Miltin and leaving one of Swordbird's feathers.

 Awards and reviews

 Swordbird, a New York Times bestseller, was nominated for the Book Sense Children's Picks List for spring 2007.

-The book has received mostly positive reviews.
-People magazine said of the book, "Would be a standout even if it wasn't written by a 12-year-old."
-Jane Friedman, President, CEO of HarperCollins said "Swordbird has an old-fashioned sense of values, which is what a lot of the great writers have."
-And Mary Ann Fraser, of The Book Sense National Bestseller List said "Nancy Yi Fan introduces us to a bird world of discord, inhabited by warring cardinals and blue jays and accompanied by her own detailed line drawings (which were in fact drawn by Mark Zug).
-The goal is peace and freedom, and the vehicle is courage and friendship.
-A delightful debut!"